Rhino-Rack Roof Rack 5th Gen 4Runner – CXB & SX Leg Kit + Backbone System

 Rhino-Rack also makes a unique mounting system specifically for the 5th Gen 4Runner that replaces your factory roof rail system.
 The Rhino-Rack Backbone Mounting System has a higher load rating than the CXB Leg kit that comes with four legs which use’s the factory rail system.

 Rhino-Rack Backbone Mounting System holds just over 700lbs – that’s more than the Front Runner Slimline 2.
 The Rhino-Rack Backbone for the 5th Gen 4Runner can carry more weight because the Backbone Mounting System mounts straight to your roof using factory mount location points.
 The system is designed to carry more static and dynamic weight.

 When we purchased our rack, everyone was out of stock on the Rhino-Rack Backbone system.
 We really wanted to go this direction because of the load rating and overall a much better look, over the factory roof rail system.

 Although I still really like this look of the Rhino-Rack with factory rails, the Rhino-Rack Backbone looks and performs much better as a true utility rack.
 But at $350, the Backbone mount system will put you just over $1000 instead of under $800 for the Rhino-Rack with CXB Leg kit.

-In case you missed the link at the top, check out our full Rhino-Rack Pioneer CXB Leg Kit Install today to get a better idea at just how easy this rack was to install.
+Check out the step by step Rhino-Rack install to get a better idea at just how easy this rack was to install.